HathorNetwork/hathor-explorer/hathor_explorer_v1.md

 ### Statistics Collector
 [guide-level-explanation/hathor-explorer-service/statistics-collector]: #guide-level-explanation/hathor-explorer-service/statistics-collector

-Every new hashrate/statistics updates will be pushed to a SNS.
+[`data-collector`](#guide-level-explanation/hathor-explorer-service/data-collector) will listen to hashrate/statistics updates and send to a SNS.
 A SQS will listen to this SNS and store it.
 Statistics collector updater will consume this SQS and store data in the database.
 Statistics collector will also trigger [`statistics-update-handler`](#guide-level-explanation/hathor-explorer-service/statistics-update-handler) to update connected clients.

-A new feature will be made on `hathor-core` to push statistics data to SNS.
-It can be in the same place where this data is pushed to WS.

 > **Estimated cost:** $ 0.90 per million transactions.

+### Data Collector
+[guide-level-explanation/hathor-explorer-service/data-collector]: #guide-level-explanation/hathor-explorer-service/data-collector

+Data Collector will connect to `full-node` WebSockets to listen for updates and send messages to SNS topics.
+For data which doesn't come from WebSocket, polling will be used.

+> **Estimated cost:** $ 14 monthly (`t3.small`).
 ### API gateway
 [guide-level-explanation/hathor-explorer-service/api-gateway]: #guide-level-explanation/hathor-explorer-service/api-gateway